 VLC media player

-Simply the best multi-format media player
+Simply the best free multi-format media player

 This application is a multi platform media player application originally developed by Nullsoft in 1997.
 The company has since been sold to Radionomy in 2014.
 The app is notable for having supported third party themes and plugins for a long time, and has enjoyed a vibrant community around the creation of these extensions.